thephpleague/csv/source/filtering.md

 ## Stream Filter API

-The properties and methods of the API are not:
+The properties of the API are not:

-* resetted between calls;
+* cleared between calls;
-* copied to the new class when using `Writer::getReader` and/or `Reader::getWriter` methods;
+* copied to the new class when using `Writer::createReader` and/or `Reader::createWriter` methods;

 ### Setting and getting the object stream filter Mode

-Because of `SplFileObject` restricted stream filter support the stream filter mode is object based not filter restricted.
+Because of `SplFileObject` restricted PHP stream filter support, the stream filter mode is object based and not filter specific.

 The class stream filter mode property is set using PHP internal stream filter constant `STREAM_FILTER_*` and the `setStreamFilterMode($mode)` method.

+Whenever you change the class stream filter mode the stream filters are cleared.

 You can retrieve the class stream filter mode using `getStreamFilterMode()` method.
 By default:

 - when using the Reader class the property is equal to `STREAM_FILTER_READ`;
 - when using the Writer class the property is equal to `STREAM_FILTER_WRITE`;

-<p class="message-warning"><strong>Warning:</strong> If you instantiate the class using a PHP filter meta wrapper, the mode may vary</p>
+<p class="message-warning"><strong>Warning:</strong> If you instantiate the class using a PHP filter meta wrapper, the mode will be the one used by the meta wrapper;</p>

 ~~~.language-php
 use \League\Csv\Reader;